Arifmaulanaazis/QVS/README.md

 - **Data Analysis and Visualization**: Includes tools for analyzing docking results and visualizing molecular interactions.
 - **Report Generation**: Automatically generate detailed reports of docking results in various formats.

+## Pre-installation Requirements

+Before installing Q-VS, ensure that your system meets the following prerequisites:

+- **Python**: Version 3.9 or higher.
+It is highly recommended to use [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for managing your Python environment, as they simplify package management and deployment.

+  > **Note**: Anaconda and Miniconda come with many of the required packages pre-installed, reducing the setup time and potential conflicts.

+- **Operating System**: Q-VS is now only available on windows.

 ## Requirements

 Before running the application, ensure you have the following Python packages installed: